- The Material World (usually on top of the stack)

 - In the magical theory of the Forgotten Realms, the Demiplane of Shadows has Shadow Fringe and Deep much like the Ethereal Plane has Border and Deep Ethereal.
 I.e. the Fringe is linked to every shadow in the given world, but being made of shadows, it's severely distorted.
 It's used almost exclusively for shadow-walking.

-- Dungeons & Dragons Birthright setting had the Shadow World.
+- The Birthright setting had the Shadow World.
 Halflings originally came from there and could return if necessary.

 - The Ravenloft setting's Border Ethereal is more tangible than most, as a phenomenon called "ethereal resonance" allows ambient emotion in the Material plane to impose mood-appropriate motifs upon the Ether.
 Places where the Ethereal has been permeated by darker emotions can become sinkholes of evil, where malign forces fester and grow even nastier than is usual for the Land of Mists.

 - The Old World of Darkness has the Shadowlands and the Umbra (which also just means "shadow"), each of which is Another Dimension that overlaps with the "real world", representing the dead and living spirit of the world respectively.
 The Shadowlands is where Wraiths typically reside; it looks like the real world, only aging, decayed, and destroyed.
 Later, after a cataclysmic soul storm, the Shadowlands look more like the real world After the End (and is correspondingly now called "The Wasteland").
 The Umbra is the world of living spirits, where metaphysics sets the rules and the inner nature of things from the physical plane is reflected.
 The Umbra itself contains multiple layers and even sub-realms, but the further one goes from the Penumbra (the first layer which reflects the physical world most closely) the harder it is to get back, the more dangerous the residents become, and the weirder things get.